Build a CI/CD pipeline with GitOps on Terraform Cloud

 output "vpc_id" { value = module.vpc.vpc.id }

-Once you have written this, create a repository on GitLab and push it to the Master branch.
+Once you have written this, create a repository in GitLab and push it to the Master branch.

-Terraform Cloud allows you to version control modules according to this tag.
+Terraform Cloud can version control modules based on this tag.

 $ git tag v1.0.0 $ git push origin v1.0.0

-you need to add VCS provider settings to Terraform Cloud.
+you need to add a VCS provider setting to Terraform Cloud.

-*8 There are also procedures when using other VCS providers, so please refer to the applicable one. ( *9 )
+the configuration steps for GitLab ( *8 If you are using another VCS provider, there are procedures, so please refer to the relevant one ( *9 )

-After that, it will be added to the Settings > VCS Providers item from the Terraform Cloud console.
+After that, it should be added to the Settings > VCS Providers item in the Terraform Cloud console.

-The VCS provider you added earlier will be displayed, so select it.
+The VCS provider you just added will be displayed, so select it

-When you select it, VCS Repository will be displayed, so select the repository to which you pushed the module earlier.
+Once selected, the VCS Repository will be displayed, so select the repository where you pushed the module earlier

-When Publish is finished, you can see that the Module's README.md and the version tagged with Git have been loaded.
+Once publishing is complete, you will see that the Module's README.md and the version tagged in Git have been loaded

 You can also see a list of variables that need to be passed to the module.

-If you write the description and default value when writing the variable, you
+If you enter a description and default value when writing a variable,

-can check the details on this screen, which is convenient.
+you can check the details on this screen, which is very convenient.

-You can also see a list of resources created when you run it, which is great.
+When you run it, you can also see a list of the resources that will be created, which is great

-Create a Terraform Cloud WordSpace and give it to Team B.
+Create a Terraform Cloud WordSpace and hand it over to Team B.

-You can create one from the Terraform Cloud console by selecting Wordspaces > New workspace.
+You can create one from the Terraform Cloud console by going to Wordspaces > New workspace.

-First, I want to create only a WorkSpace and add settings later, so select No VCS connection.
+Since I want to create only the WorkSpace first and add settings later, I select No VCS connection

 Enter a name for your WorkSpace and click Create workspace.

-The name can be in any format, but something like team-name_prj-name_environment will be easier to manage.
+You can use any format for the name, but a format like team-name_prj-name_environment will make it easier to manage.

-Once created, it will be displayed in the list like this.
+Once created, it will appear in the list like this

 Create a repository for PRJ B and push the Terraform code (Team B)

-Team B will use the module written by SREs in advance.
+Team B will use the Module written in advance by the SREs.

 directory structure